vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/168/01_yajnAyajnA_vaH.md

 tuturváṇi- is a hapax, but it can hardly be anything but a pleonastically+++(=redundant)+++ redupl.

 form of turváṇi- (8x)(though it should be admitted that this latter stem is used only of gods).
-The redupl. form is sometimes credited with a desiderative sense (‘zu erlangen strebend’ versus turváṇi- ‘siegreich’, etc.: Gr; ‘zu gewinnen strebend’ versus turváṇi- ‘überwältigend’: AiG II.2.906, reproduced in EWA s.v.
+The redupl. form is sometimes credited with a desiderative sense (‘zu erlangen strebend’ versus turváṇi- ‘siegreich’, etc.: Grassmann; ‘zu gewinnen strebend’ versus turváṇi- ‘überwältigend’: AiG II.2.906, reproduced in EWA s.v.
 TŪRV; ‘cherche à l’emporter’: Renou), but I see no contextual or morphological justification for this.

 Witzel Gotō’s iterative/repetitive “immer wieder überwältigend” is probably closer to the mark, and it would fit with the repetitive ritual actions indicated by the āmreḍitas yajñā́-yajñā and dhíyam-dhiyam.
 I would be inclined to emend the publ. tr. to “(am I) ever victorious” or “continually victorious.”
 I do not understand Geldner’s ‘zuvorkommend’.